 Applicants must have graduated (or be about to graduate) with a degree in Physics, Chemistry or a related discipline and possess good undergraduate-level knowledge of atomic and molecular physics and/or theoretical chemistry.
 Experience of Linux or high-performance computing environments and software writing are also desirable but not essential.

-The deadline for formal applications is 25 January 2024.
-Interviews will take place in early February.
+The deadline for formal applications is 23 January 2025.
 For an informal discussion of this opportunity contact Jimena as soon as possible: Jimena.Gorfinkiel@open.ac.uk.
 For details on how to apply see the bottom of this page.